This show first aired on Brighton’s Radio Reverb on Sunday 22 July 2018. Click on the logo below to listen:

 - Fermentation’s very own resident beer sommelier, Jane Peyton, makes our mouths water when she suggests some food to pair with those barrel-aged beers;

-- Beer writers, Pete Brown and Jess Mason, tell me about their philosophy of how to sell beer to everyone, and Jess’s TEPA (The Equality in Pubs Accreditation) launched at Imbibe Live;
+- Beer writers, Pete Brown and Jess Mason, tell us about their philosophy of how to sell beer to everyone, and Jess’s TEPA (The Equality in Pubs Accreditation) launched at Imbibe Live;

 - We revisit last month’s Beer Day Britain celebrations and learn about the potential of progressive British hops to make great tasting beer;

-- And I spill the beans on some of the many fantastic events taking place during Brighton & Hove Beer Week.
+- And Emma spills the beans on some of the many fantastic events taking place during Brighton & Hove Beer Week.

 We taste three great beers on air: